 1.6 Project Requirements

-The project team must provide dynamic visualization and workflow process and dashboard maintenance documentation that will meet the objectives above by May 12, 2023.
+The project team must provide dynamic visualizations and workflow processes and dashboard maintenance documentation to meet the objectives listed above by May 12, 2023.
 The data must be current and organized.
 The visualization must be clean, organized, appealing and easy to follow.
 The workflow process and maintenance documentation must be easy to follow and organized.
 The project must be conducted at no cost to the client or stakeholder(s).

+This section would be better stated as client project requirements.
+What specific things has the client asked for?
+Does your client expect to meet with you weekly, for example?
+Does your client expect you to show drafts, or share your work with others in the organization?
+Does the client have expectations regarding software or the use of logos or style guides?

 1.7 Project Deliverables